 What are the costs involved to deliver my boat?

-Our daily rate, which includes Captain and Mate, is very competitive.
-Please complete our short price estimate form, call 954 205 1613 or email firstname.lastname@example.org for our current rate.
+Our daily rate, which includes Captain and Mate and our food, is very competitive.
+Please call 954 205 1613 or email firstname.lastname@example.org for our current rate.

 We provide an estimate of fuel costs based market pricing and on our most recent experiences.